jimimvp/jimimvp.github.io/_posts/notes/2021-12-19-causal-model-learning-low.md

 layout: post
 ---

+My notes on for the causal model learning and modular computation line of work which connects to learning independent mechanisms.

 ## Neural Production Systems

 GNNs are not suited to extract objects from images, for two main reasons: